Aber-Racheal/Assessment-01/README.md

 **Deployment**
-View the deployed project here.
+View the deployed project https://assessment-01.vercel.app/.

 **How to View Locally**